andreasdh/ProComp/intro.md

-# Welcome to your Jupyter Book
+# Welcome to ProComp

-This is a small sample book to give you a feel for how book content is structured.
+This is a course in how to use programming and computational thinking in mathematics and science in higher education.

 :::{note}
-Here is a note!
+Use the menu and pick a course for you and your colleagues.
 :::

-And here is a code block:

 ```
-e = mc^2
+print("Welcome!")
 ```

-Check out the content pages bundled with this sample book to see more.